NATIONAL PIZZA WITH THE WORKS EXCEPT ANCHOVIES DAY

 - The modern pizza began in Italy as the Neapolitan flatbread.

-- The original pizza used only mozzarella cheese.
-The mozzarella was produce in Naples and usually the highest quality buffalo mozzarella variant.
+- The original pizza used only mozzarella cheese and was produced in Naples using the highest quality buffalo mozzarella variant.

 - In 1997, the United States produced an estimated 2 billion pounds of pizza cheese annually.